-- 1. Are there any differences among 3rd Graders, low-achieving 5th Graders, high-achieving 5th Graders, and Adults in terms of overall connective scores? - 2.
-Are there any differences among 3rd Graders, low-achieving 5th Graders, high-achieving 5th Graders, and Adults in terms of different connective type scores? - 3.
-Are there any differences among connective type scores within 3rdGraders, low-achieving 5th Graders, high-achieving 5th Graders, and Adults?
+- 1. Are there any differences among 3rd graders, low-achieving 5th graders, high-achieving 5th graders, and adults in terms of overall connective scores? - 2.
+Are there any differences among 3rd graders, low-achieving 5th graders, high-achieving 5th graders, and adults in terms of different connective type scores? - 3.
+Are there any differences among different connective type scores within 3rd graders, low-achieving 5th graders, high-achieving 5th graders, and adults?

-To address these questions, we designed a cloze-test study modeled after Cain and Nash (2011), where children read two-sentence utterances whose connective device is replaced by a blank and chose the right connector among the alternatives.
+To address these questions, we designed a cloze-test study modeled after Cain and Nash (2011), where children read two-sentence utterances in which a connective is replaced by a blank and chose the right connective among the alternatives.